-The RioGen Project is a natural gas-fired combined-cycle 991 MW plant, which will be located in the State of Rio de Janeiro, Brazil.
-The first phase (RioGen I) of 495.5 MW is scheduled to begin operations in January 2003 after a 24-month construction term.
-Phase II, or RioGen II, is expected to be operational in January 2004.
-RioGen is one of 30 projects awarded “emergency” status by the Brazilian government.
-As a result of such status, RioGen will enjoy favourable pricing terms and a favorable contract structure generally.
-In addition, emergency status projects are provided with a development schedule that allows for operation start dates concurrent with initial contract expiration dates of the initial contracts between local distribution companies and suppliers.
+[The Riogen Project is a natural gas-fired combined-cycle 991 MW plant, which will be located in the State of Rio de Janeiro, Brazil.
+The first phase (Riogen I) of 495.5 MW is scheduled to begin operations in January 2003 after a 24-month construction term.
+Phase II, or Riogen II, is expected to be operational in January 2004.
+Riogen is one of 30 projects awarded “emergency” status by the Brazilian government.
+As a result of such status, Riogen will enjoy favorable pricing terms and a favorable contract structure generally.
+In addition, emergency status projects are provided with a development schedule that allows for operation start dates concurrent with initial contract expiration dates of the initial contracts between local distribution companies and suppliers. ][Delete?]

 The projected income statements and cash flows have been converted from Reais to US dollars at the average exchange rates indicated.
 Unless otherwise noted, all financial information presented is at the operating company level assuming 100% ownership.